dfujiwara/dfujiwara.github.io/README.md

 ### Truveo, San Francisco, CA
 __Senior Software Engineer__ (6/2010 - 7/2011)
   - Engineer of search team for most comprehensive video search engine on internet
-  - Developed API and website analytics using Hive and Hadoop streaming in Python and PHP to identify key business metrics, such as:
-    - most popular queries, most clicked channels, number of uniques and crawlers, and other key metrics
-    - page views, clicks per page, number of uniques, and number of sessions per user
+  - Developed API and website analytics using Hive and Hadoop streaming in Python and PHP to identify key business metrics, such as most popular queries, most clicked channels, number of uniques and crawlers, page views, clicks per page, number of uniques, and number of sessions per user
   - Implemented a C++ program that parsed raw user log data and video records and produced compressed tabular data that was ingested by Hive in size that matched to HDFS block size for maximum runtime query performance

 ### [Syncsort Inc](https://www.syncsort.com), Woodcliff Lake, NJ